 City officials must decide how they will identify nuisances in the community.
 While the task of citing nuisances can be difficult, it is imperative that cities assign someone who can handle this job.
 Some larger cities are able to hire code enforcement officers, while smaller cities might need to assign this task to an existing employee or contract for the service.
 Some small cities also use elected officials to identify nuisances.

 It is often wise for the city’s initial identification and notification of a nuisance to be done through an informal procedure.
 This could simply mean a city representative knocks on the property owner’s door or calls to let them know of the nuisance and how it violates the city code.
-In many cases, having a polite, respectful conversation will get the property owner to rectify the issue and is much more cost effective than starting the legal process.
+In many cases, having a polite, respectful conversation will get the property owner to rectify the issue and is much more cost-effective than starting the legal process.
 However, some property owners hesitate to allow a city official on their property to inspect a suspected nuisance.
 In those situations, cities may obtain an administrative search warrant to gain access.
 After the city attorney submits an application for the warrant, supported by an affidavit, a judge will hold a hearing and will only issue an order for the warrant if it shows proper cause.
 Please see the Links area at the top of this page for examples of documents needed during the administrative search warrant process.

 Despite the city’s best informal efforts, there are times when a nuisance continues to be ignored.
 In these situations, the city must use one of several possible nuisance abatement processes.
 Under the administrative process, the city should first send a Notice to Abate Nuisance to the property owner, preferably by certified mail.
-The notice should include details on the nature of the nuisance and order that abatement occur within a specific time period.
+The notice should include details on the nature of the nuisance and order that abatement occurs within a specific time period.
 The notice should also advise the property owner of their right to request a hearing with the city council within a certain time period.
 Finally, the notice advises that if the nuisance is not abated and a hearing is not properly requested, the city may abate the nuisance and assess the costs against the property or file a civil citation to initiate a municipal infraction against the property owner.

 It is recommended that the city only use the administrative nuisance abatement process for relatively minor nuisance matters.
 Examples of this type of work could include mowing weeds, cleaning up trash and debris, and clearing snow and ice from public sidewalks.
 If the nuisance is of a more serious nature, such as the removal and disposal of junk vehicles or the demolition of dangerous buildings, it is recommended the city use the municipal infraction process.

 Section 364.22 of the Code details the municipal infraction process and how cities can use it.
-The process begins by the city serving the property owner a civil citation, which is also filed in court.
+The process begins with the city serving the property owner a civil citation, which is also filed in court.
 The civil citation charges the property owner with maintaining a nuisance in violation of a particular city code section.
 The citation can request that the owner take specific action to abate the nuisance, request a civil penalty (not to exceed $750 for the first violation and up to $1,000 for succeeding violations) and that the owner be enjoined from future violations.
 The court can then approve a consent decree negotiated by the city and property owner that outlines how the owner will abate the nuisance.
-If the property owner fails to correct the nuisances agreed in the consent decree, or as ordered by the court, the court can hold the owner in contempt of court, impose a civil penalty, authorize the city to abate the nuisance and order that the city’s costs for abatement be assessed against the property or imposed as a personal judgment against the owner.
+If the property owner fails to correct the nuisances agreed in the consent decree or as ordered by the court, the court can hold the owner in contempt of court, impose a civil penalty, authorize the city to abate the nuisance and order that the city’s costs for abatement be assessed against the property or imposed as a personal judgment against the owner.

 Assessing Abatement Costs